 Not only are they quick and easy to make, but they're also really tasty and go great with pretty much everything.

-Seriously, you can have them for breakfast with some gravy or jam, cut them in half and use as sandwich buns for these sloppy joes, or serve them as a side dish with this creamy and cheesy polenta or this split pea soup for dinner - the possibilities are truly endless!
+Seriously, you can have them for breakfast with some gravy or jam, cut them in half and use as sandwich buns for these sloppy joes, or serve them as a side dish with this chicken and shrimp carbonara for dinner - the possibilities are truly endless!

 And if you didn't catch it in the intro, you only need 5 simple ingredients and under 30 minutes to make these dairy free biscuits.